 Other common names: Crowned Snake.

-Possible Danger.
+The Golden-crowned Snake is considered to be weakly venomous.
+However known bites have in some cases caused significant localised symptoms that required medical oversight.Bites should therefore be treated with caution.
 All crowned snakes are reluctant biters.
-They will rear up in bluff display & may ‘mock strike’ with mouth closed.
-The Golden Crowned snake is the largest Crowned snake & will bite if highly provoked.
+They will rear up in a bluff display & may ‘mock strike’ with mouth closed.
+The Golden-crowned Snake is the largest species of all the Crowned snakes & will bite if highly provoked or antagonised.
 As with any snake bite apply correct first aid and seek medical attention.

-General description: Grayish-brown to dark brown with salmon to orange belly with mid line of black spots.
+The Golden-crowned Snake is most typically greyish-brown to dark brown with salmon to orange belly with mid line of black spots.
 ‘Crown’ of parallel creamy-yellow or paler yellow-brown single stripe starting at snout & sweeping back either side of face and along neck, generally across eyes.
-Crown does not form band across nape of neck.
+The Crown does not form band across nape of neck.
 May be incorrectly identified as a small Red Bellied Black Snake.
 Midbody scales at 15 rows.

-Around the home: Under compost, logs and stones in well-vegetated gardens Compost heaps, moist garden areas with abundant leaf-litter, and around rockeries provide ideal habitat.
+The Golden-crowned Snake can be found under compost, logs and stones in well-vegetated gardens.
+It is synonymous with moist garden areas with abundant leaf-litter, and around rockeries that provide ideal habitat.

 Please be patient while our image gallery loads.
 If viewing images in the lightbox viewer by clicking on an image, please allow a few second between each image as some images are large to retain their quality and size.
 Images are loaded straight from Dropbox, if blank spaces appear in gallery please click on the refresh icon top left of gallery.All image are the property of the website or respected owner and can not be re-used without permisson.
 Copyright applies